Why I outed my own lie to my girlfriend

 I get a text.
 From an old flame.

-(I’ll skip all the context you would need to understand the meaning, significance and emotional complexity packed into this simple, one-line text.
+(I’ll skip the background you would need to understand this short one-line text.
 But it was emotional for her to send, and emotional for me to receive.
 We haven’t been in touch for eons.)

 My girlfriend senses something, and asks.